saiqulhaq/dynamic_links/README.md

 ```

 Note:
 Make sure the Citus extension already enabled on the installed PostgreSQL
 We don't manage it on Rails.

+## Track visits and events
+This gem uses 'ahoy_matey' gem to track visits and events.
+So make sure it has been installed to your Rails app.
+This engine will trigger the event once AhoyMatey gem has been detected to use

 ## License